h5py/h5py/docs/source/high/dataset.rst

     n-th element along the fastest-varying dimension.

 Compression
-    Transparent compression can substantially reduce
+    Transparent lossless compression can substantially reduce
     the storage space needed for the dataset.
 Beginning with h5py 1.1, three techniques are available, "gzip", "lzf" and "szip".
 See the ``filters`` module for more information.

+Scale/offset storage & lossy compression
+    HDF5 1.8 introduces compression based on truncation to a fixed number of bits after scaling and shifting data.
+This can be used, for instance, to do the following:

+      - Losslessly store 12-bit integer data using only 12 bits of storage per value.
+      - Lossily store 16-bit integer data using 12 bits of storage per value.
+      - Lossily store floating-point data with a fixed number of digits after the decimal place.

+    See the ``scaleoffset`` argument to :meth:`Group.create_dataset` for more information.

 Error-Detection
     All versions of HDF5 include the *fletcher32* checksum filter, which enables